 There has also been good news for those living in the City of Sydney.
 The City of Sydney Council will begin a new contract with Cleanaway to increase the efficiency and upgrade the existing rubbish removal services.
 This will see major improvements in the level of junk collection from the local council.

-It is important that you do not throw out your unwanted junk on the streets without proper booking as this is considered illegal dumping.
+You mustn’t throw out your unwanted junk on the streets without proper booking as this is considered illegal dumping.
 This is taken seriously by the City of Sydney Council and you may find yourself with a big fine.

 How to prepare for City of Sydney Council kerbside pick up